jackhkmatthews/jackhkmatthews.github.io/_posts/2017-03-08-key-karaoke.md

 ## Overview

 I decided to create a music based typing game similar to karaoke where the player can select a song of their choice to test their typing ability.
 Hence combining my musical interests with a want to improve my typing.
 The player is continually displayed the number of characters hit and missed and a completion rate.
 The aim of the game is to keep the completion rate as near as possible to 100%.

+## Favourite Bit

+The intelligent on screen highlighting of correctly typed lyrics letter by letter.

+## Tech

+Vanilla JavaSript, jQuery, CSS, HTML.